buildpacks/rfcs/text/0000-run-uid.md

 # Summary
 [summary]: #summary

-This proposal proposes a change to the spec to allow for a different run-time user than the build-time user for various scenarios where you may want the run-time user to have different (ideally fewer) permissions than the build-time user.
+This proposal proposes a change to the spec to recommend a different run-time user than the build-time user in order to improve the security of the output images that are generated as a part of the build process.

 # Definitions
 [definitions]: #definitions